DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents: Experiments

+As reported in Table \ref{main_results_merged}, we compare the final pass rate of DeepTravel with existing state-of-the-art reasoning LLMs and RL frameworks.

-\textbf{Comparison with Existing Reasoning Agents.} We compare DeepTravel across the SFT cold-start stage and RL training process.
-As reported in Table \ref{main_results}.
+\textbf{Comparison with Existing Reasoning LLMs.} We compare DeepTravel across the SFT cold-start stage and RL training process.
 Overall, DeepTravel achieves significant improvement compared with the the state-of-the-art reasoning agents using both of online and offline evaluation setting.
 In addition, We highlight two key observations: \textbf{(i) DeepTravel substantially boosts small-size LLMs}.
 For instance, Qwen3-8/32B is improved to the state-of-the-art levels, matching and even surpassing more heavily and much larger frontier LLMs.
 On offline without constraint setting, DeepTravel-8B and DeepTravel-32B achieves an final pass rate of 54.25\% and 69.34\%, outperforming K2 by 0.1\% and 28.9\%, respectively.
 For other setting, DeepTravel-8B achieves comparable performance and DeepTravel-32B consistently outperforms frontier reasoning LLMs, such as DeepSeek-R1, OpenAI-o1 and OpenAI-o3. \textbf{(ii) The agentic RL training continually improves domain-specific reasoning capacity}.
 As reported, while cold-start stage could establish a strong initial policy compared to base model, the following agentic RL yields surprisingly performance improvement.
 Specifically, agentic RL further boost initial cold-start policy of DeepTravel-8B and DeepTravel-32B by 24\% (40.00 to 49.75) and 25.5\% (50.03 to 62.77) on online experimental setting, respectively.
 The improvement in the offline setting is also significant.

-\textbf{Comparison with Existing RL Alogrithms.} We also compare DeepTrave with three recent public RL methods on DeepTravel-8B-Cold-Start backbone.
+\textbf{Comparison with Existing TP framework and RL Algorithms.} As reported in Table \ref{main_results_merged}, existing powerful travel planning frameworks (e.g., TripTailor and TravelAgent), even when using DeepSeek-R1 as the backbone, achieve significantly lower performance than DeepTravel-32B-RL.
+This demonstrate the advantage of DeepTravel framework.
+In addition, we also compare DeepTrave with three recent popular reinforcement learning methods on DeepTravel-8B-Cold-Start backbone.
 For each RL methods, we run 100 training steps with the same training sample.
-Table \ref{rl_comparison_results} reports the results.
-We highlight the following observations: while all online RL methods improve the base model, our proposed DeepTravel significantly outperforms existing RL methods on hard problems, likely due to its reply mechanism.
+As can be seen, While all online policy learning methods show improvement over the base model, our replay-augmented RL approach demonstrates superior performance, especially when tackling hard queries.